-Survey of the history of theater from its earliest origins to theater in 6th century B.C.E. to the Elizabethan period in the 1500-1600's.
-The course focuses on important plays, playwrights and the development of theater practices and techniques.
+Survey of the history of theatre from its earliest origins in 6th century B.C.E to the Elizabethan period in the 1500s-1600's.
+Focus on important plays, playwrights and the development of theatre practices and techniques.
 This course is also offered as ENGL 108.
+(THTR 111)